For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 The beautiful Cape Winelands beckon today, with a visit to the French-inspired town of Franschhoek.
 An orientation tour will reveal why the area has justifiably earned its title as one of the most beautiful wine valleys in the world.
 Travel to nearby Stellenbosch where you'll enjoy a wine tasting and picnic style lunch at a picturesque wine estate.
 The rest of the afternoon is yours to explore Cape Town on your own until a memorable Farewell Dinner, where a lively evening with African drumming and Cape Malay cuisine awaits.

 Our time in South Africa has come to an end.
 Transfer to Cape Town International Airport for your onward flight.
+Find out more about your free airport transfer at trafalgar.com/freetransfers.
 Or consider extending your holiday by booking our Victoria Falls Experience trip.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.